-It could be that the profitability of the plans is to blame – perhaps this type of plan doesn’t make enough money.
+It could be that the profitability of the plans is to blame – perhaps this type of tariff doesn’t make enough money to warrant the major telcos’ attention.
 It could be the fact that their marketing teams already struggle to articulate value in the long list of prepaid and postpaid plans they have available.
 Many people, for example, are not even clear on the differences between prepaid and postpaid.
 Whatever the reason, the phone companies don’t usually talk about the PAYG segment.
 That doesn’t mean you shouldn’t be considering them.

 PAYG plans appeal to those who need only very limited access to a phone to make a call or send an SMS.
 Typically we recommend them to people who want to make just one call a day.
 In some ways, PAYG all boils down to these three things:

 - Do you just make one call a day ?: